scartill/era-asn/README.md

-# eCALL, ERA-GLONASS and Save-X ASN.1 Schemas
+# eCall, ERA-GLONASS and Save-X ASN.1 Schemas

 ## Compile and test using Erlang